4 Tips for Planning a Fishing Trip to Alaska

 Raft down the famous Copper River for a chance to snag a famed Alaska salmon.
 Gray Line Alaska offers half-day raft tours.
 Anglers on this trip will reel in kings and reds.

 If you’re picturing yourself holding up a big ‘ol salmon for the camera, it’s about time to visit Alaska!
-Book your stay and fishing trip today.
+Book your Escorted, Explorer, Self-Drive or Alaska Rail Tour today.

 Back to Blog